Factbox-Countries offering vaccine for monkeypox

 * Canada on June 7 signed a $56 million contract with Bavarian Nordic for its smallpox vaccine, which is also approved for use against monkeypox in the country, with deliveries starting next year.

+* The United States' government said on June 10 it expected to receive 300,000 doses of the Jynneos vaccine in the next few weeks, to be added in its current stockpile of about 72,000 doses.

-* The United States government has made an additional order for 500,000 doses of Jynneos, Bavarian Nordic said on June 10, which will bring the country's total inventory to nearly 2 million vaccines.
+Earlier that day, Bavarian Nordic said United States had made an additional order for 500,000 doses, which together with earlier orders will bring the country's total inventory to nearly 2 million.

 (Compiled by Mariana Ferreira Azevedo and Luca Fratangelo in Gdansk; Editing by Milla Nissi and Bernadette Baum)